DBoo92/317Hardware/README.md

 Bend the pins from underneath to hold it in place.
 Solder each pin from underneath the board (second image circled in red).

-For the motor molex connector, cut off or bend flat the bottom pin (blue circle on the third image) as it will interfere with mounting and is unused.
+For the motor molex connector, cut off or bend flat the bottom pin (third image circled in blue) as it will interfere with mounting and is unused.
 Place the connector into its mounting holes from the top of the board (first image circled in blue).
 Solder the two pins from underneath the board (second image circled in blue).

 #### 7. ADC and Pi Headers